Removing the four knobs

 support brackets.
 This cell features spherical bearings at

 the triangle supports and a 45 degree wiffletree edge support.
-Robert

-view of the flotation triangle showing the mounted spherical bearing
+Bottom view of the flotation triangle showing the mounted spherical bearing and triangle positioning pin.

-contacts at the upper right of the frame engage as the cell is closed
+The mirror installed.
+Electrical contacts at the upper right of the frame engage as the cell is closed to provide power to the cell fans.

-These are the parts that
+These are the parts

 make up the truss system .
 The ball shaped recesses milled into the two